Carter and Moyers School of Education

 CAEP Accredited Program

-The School of Education recognizes differences among groups of people and individuals based on ethnicity, race, socioeconomic status, gender, exceptionalities, language, religion, sexual orientation, and geographical area.
 The unit designs, implements, and evaluates curriculum and provides experiences for candidates to acquire and demonstrate the knowledge, skills, and professional dispositions necessary to help all students learn.
-Assessments indicate that candidates can demonstrate and apply proficiencies related to diversity.
-Experiences provided for candidates include working with diverse populations, including higher education and P-12 school faculty, candidates, and students in P-12 schools.
+Assessments indicate that candidates can demonstrate and apply proficiencies related to all students.
+Experiences provided for candidates include working with all populations, including higher education and P-12 school faculty, candidates, and students in P-12 schools.

 All Programs